 - The cost and effects of legal and administrative claims against the Company or activist shareholder campaigns to effect changes at the Company;

-- Uncertainty of oil and gas reserve estimates;
+- Uncertainty of gas reserve estimates;

 - Changes in the availability, price or accounting treatment of derivative financial instruments;